-The text discusses the fact that all kinds of electrical equipment
+The text discusses the fact that all kinds of electrical equipment radiate

-important to know a few facts.
+know a few facts.

-- Faraday cage - a metal enclosure that prohibits an
+- Faraday cage - a metal enclosure that prohibits an electromagnetic

-cage that keeps emissions from leaving the immediate area; A Faraday Cage is named for
+emissions from leaving the immediate area; A Faraday Cage is named for

 - TEMPEST - a standard developed by the NSA, TEMPEST